173 | 143 | 103 | 864 | 804 | 884 | 870

 All applicants are also required to satisfy character requirements.

-Limitations on applying for a parent visa onshore, i.e. in Australia
+Limitations on applying for a temporary or permanent parent visa onshore, i.e. in Australia

 There are some circumstances which can stop applicants from applying for a parent visa in Australia, including but not limited to: